 Iodization of salt

 Most people need an additional source of iodine as it is found in relatively small amounts in the diet.
-WHO recommends universal salt iodization – the fortification with iodine of all salt used for human and animal consumption – as the main strategy for eliminating iodine deficiency.
+Iodization is the process of fortifying salt for human consumption with iodine and is an effective strategy to increase salt intake at the population level.

 The public health goals of reducing salt and increasing iodine intake through salt iodization are compatible as the concentration of iodine in salt can be adjusted as needed.
 Monitoring the levels of iodine in salt and the iodine status of the population are critical for ensuring that the population's needs are met and not exceeded.